cerner/fhir.cerner.com/content/dstu2/authorization.md

 * **urn:cerner:error:authorization-server:smart-v1:grant:launch:mismatchted-identity** - A different user is currently authenticated on the user's device to the EHR launching mechanism.
 * **urn:cerner:error:authorization-server:smart-v1:grant:launch:unsupported-version** - The EHR does not support the version of launch that was requested.
 * **urn:cerner:error:authorization-server:smart-v1:grant:launch:unspecified** - Resolution of launch data failed at the EHR for unspecified reasons.
+* **urn:cerner:error:authorization-server:smart-v1:grant:launch:unregistered-service** - The launch resolution service was not configured for a given tenant.
+* **urn:cerner:error:authorization-server:smart-v1:grant:launch:audience-not-white-listed** - The audience resource requested is not approved.

+* **urn:cerner:error:authorization-server:unregistered-authorized-representatives-server** - The Authorized Representatives service was not configured properly.
 * **urn:cerner:error:authorization-server:preauthentication** - A fatal error in the pre-authentication process.
 * **urn:cerner:error:authorization-server:server-error** - An unspecified server error.
 * **urn:cerner:error:authorization-server:grant:session-service:authentication:cancelled** - The user or identity provider cancelled the authentication request.